-Anger is a universal topic that we can all connect with as it is simply a fact of life.
+Anger is a universal emotion that we can all connect with – it’s simply a fact of life.
 We all get angry; it’s natural, but anger turns itself into a problem when it becomes too strong, happens too often, lasts too long, affects relationships, or even work.
 We should act on it before it leads to violence or aggression.

 Here are some ways to effectively manage anger:

-- Practise relaxation skills.
 Using different relaxation techniques can be an effective way to subdue your angry feelings.
-One relaxation technique that I would recommend is deep breathing, and you can watch this video to familiarise yourself on this.
+One relaxation technique that I would recommend is deep breathing.
 If regularly practised, relaxation strategies can help these techniques become automatic responses to situations that cause you to feel anger.

-- Use humour to vent out the tension.
 A situation that makes you angry is likely to have various outcomes, depending of course on whether you let your anger to take over, or see the funny side of the situation.
 If you can step away from what has happened long enough to notice, you may soon realise that a few aspects of anger could actually be funny.
-So next time you get angry, pause and ask yourself, “What’s funny about this situation?”
+So next time you get angry, pause and ask yourself, ‘What’s funny about this situation?’
 Chances are you’ll find some humour if you just look for it.

-- Identify your anger type.
-On a recent article, Dr Peter Andrew Sacco explains: “It is very important to know your anger type if your anger controls you and runs your life.
+Dr Peter Andrew Sacco explains: ‘It is very important to know your anger type if your anger controls you and runs your life.
 By identifying your anger type, you can modify thoughts which lead to feelings, and make them what you want them to be.
 Furthermore, by identifying your own anger type it helps you to better understand and deal with angry people in your own life.
-You can use tools to extinguish anger fires before they escalate and grow out of hand.
+You can use tools to extinguish anger fires before they escalate and grow out of hand.’

-- Consider professional help when it gets out of control.
-As the charity Mind says, “If you find you express your anger through outward aggression and violence, this can be extremely frightening and damaging for people around you – especially children.
+The charity Mind says: ‘If you find you express your anger through outward aggression and violence, this can be extremely frightening and damaging for people around you – especially children.
 And it can have serious consequences: it could lose you your job or get you into trouble with the law.
-In this case it’s very important to seek treatment and support.”
+In this case it’s very important to seek treatment and support.’
 You might also find this anger quiz helpful.